SackofCodetatoes/journal/journal.md

+==
+Ask others about how their conferrence calls were all about.
+Contact Cory to see what he has to say and gain insight.
+==

+Artist Commission tracker
+Artists sign up, create wip commissions (allows for notes, and image uploads, basic messaging (possibly live)), unique code per commission. clients can track their work via unique code and tracking page to see current progress.
+Artists can request feedback / clients provide feedback in form of notes or basic image editing.
+Free users past completed commissions will be logged artist side but tracking will expire within given period tos outlining tracking services is not man in the middle, but simply a service

+2 hours of studying algoirthm problems
+- 1 hour to studying, algo expert.com, algo design manual, reading about solutions
+- 1 hour practicing.
+Set a timer for an hour on leetcode for time constraint.
+SPend the hour trying to solve the problem. after the hour look for the optmial solution. if did not find optimal, mark as incomplete and come back to it next week

 did c++ coding challenge and realized it wasnt all too bad.
 While I know it and can use it well, im still not a master at it, but enough knowledge to work it.

 been a bit out of touch but been focused on various aspects thats dificult to create a defined habbit